 - Multi-carrier integration that collects data and applies the same to optimize the shipping process for every order

 - Shipping label creation and printing, which comes with discounted shipping rates.

 - Use of a shipping tracking API to keep customers updated

 - A guarantee of 99.99% uptime, which may be inclusive of system maintenance and upgrades.

 Shipping APIs are a fundamental part of ecommerce supply chain operations.
-For every ecommerce shipping API integration that you accept into your system, you gain significant advantages over less developed companies.
-A major benefit of using shipping software and plugins is that it reduces the need for you to have tech expertise.
-That being said, there is an incredibly urgent need for all business owners to have a basic knowledge of how shipping APIs function, what are the salient features they offer, what challenges they might face while using them, and which ones offer the greatest benefit.
+For every ecommerce shipping API integration you accept into your system, you gain significant advantages over less developed companies.
+A major benefit of using shipping software and plugins is that it reduces your need for tech expertise.
+That being said, there is an incredibly urgent need for all business owners to know how shipping APIs function, what salient features they offer, what challenges they might face while using them, and which ones provide the greatest benefit.
 This is what we’ve endeavored to break down for you in this article.
-API shipping is the cornerstone of modern logistics, providing ecommerce enterprises with an ever-evolving system that makes use of the latest advancements in the tech sphere.
+API shipping is the cornerstone of modern logistics, providing ecommerce enterprises with an ever-evolving system that uses the latest advancements in the tech sphere.

 9.1) How to integrate a shipping API with your ecommerce platform?

 One of the biggest challenges while using Shipping API is the non-standardized integration process in the industry.
 You can have your in-house tech team integrate these Shipping APIs with your platform.
 It can be a tedious process.
 That is why most ecommerce companies prefer to carry out the shipping API integration process through API management or a shipping management platform.

 9.2) What are the different types of shipping APIs?